General enquiries: 0800 326 5559

 In addition to this, there are more helplines such as Mind UKYoungMindsRethink Mental IllnessSamaritansPapyrus and SMART Recovery that will also help with your recovery.

 Alternatively, find an Alcoholics Anonymous, Narcotics Anonymous or Cocaine Anonymous near you.
-The NHS are also there to help you.
+NHS rehab and addiction support services are also there to help you with advice and guidance.

 Please call our 24-Hour Helpline: 0800 326 5559

-Can drug and alcohol rehab in Bradford be covered by health insurance?
+Can drug & alcohol rehab treatment in Bradford be covered by health insurance?

 Man crying on the phone to a rehab hotline

-If NHS-funded rehab in Bournemouth is not an option, you may be able to access drug and alcohol rehab through your private health insurance.
+If NHS-funded rehab in Bradford is not an option, you may be able to access drug & alcohol rehabilitation through your private health insurance.

 You will likely be required to notify your insurer about the reason for your rehab stay, and this could raise the overall price that you pay for insurance.